Don McFarlane (athlete, born 1931)

-James Donald McFarlane (born June 10, 1931) is a former Canadian sprinter.
+James Donald McFarlane (born June 10, 1931) is a Canadian former sprinter.

 Life

-He attended McMaster University where he won the 100 and 220 yard races in all four years.
+McFarlane attended McMaster University where he won the 100 and 220 yard races in all four years.
 McFarlane established a new record of 9.9 seconds in the 100 yd. sprint during the Senior Intercollegiate Championship in 1951.
 He also competed as a member of the Hamilton Olympic Club and won several junior and senior Canadian Championships.